badoloza/CSC680FinalProject/README.md

 Project:
 -----------------------------------------------------------------------
-Unfortunately, the project works and looks best on iPhone 13 Pro
+Unfortunately, I have not gotten the hang of contraints, but the application looks good on most devices except iPhone 7
 -----------------------------------------------------------------------

 <b>Users can view "now playing" movies and can acesss movie description by